-Finding a person that isn’t thrilled with the fun of glittery sparklers these days is hard.
+Every wondered “Sparklers how are they made?”
+As we all know finding a person that isn’t thrilled with the fun of a glittery sparkler these days is hard.
 These fizzling rods of sparks, colour and fire are among the most popular in the UK and quite often the most sold type of firework as well as central entertainment to most celebrations and events such as Guy Fawkes Night (Bonfire Night) to Birthday Celebrations, Christmas and New Year’s Eve.

 Ghengis Fireworks have peeked behind the curtain at the science that goes into making your favourite traditional types of fireworks; you’ll be happy to know this includes sparklers!

 Here’s a rundown of the chemicals and manufacturing process that goes into making such a unique, loved and great firework.

 Sparklers how are they made: The Main Components

 - A Binder.

 By adding additional chemicals to a sparkler it’s effects or colours can be enhanced or completely changed.
 However, the three listed above are the main components that form the core of these fireworks.